-The vessel provides a large and exceptionally stable working platform due to her advanced hull design and ultra-quiet, extremely economical operating profile due to her diesel electric propulsion system.
-Tethra offers a range of unique features for a vessel of this size, including Dynamic Positioning (DP1), dual propulsion systems and comfortable air conditioned accommodation for up to sixteen.
+The vessel provides a large and exceptionally stable working platform, due to her advanced hull design, and an ultra-quiet, extremely economical operating profile is offered by her diesel electric propulsion system.
+Bibby Tethra offers a range of unique features for a vessel of this size, including dual propulsion systems and comfortable air-conditioned accommodation for up to sixteen people.
 Although the vessel has been built to Bureau Veritas (BV) Class rules, Bibby Tethra operates under Category 1 of the UK’s Maritime and Coastguard Agency (MCA) Small Commercial Vessel (SCV) code allowing her to work unrestricted out to 150 miles from a safe haven in UK waters.

 Advanced Hull Design

-The vessel provides efficient 24 hour operational capacity with up to sixteen personnel onboard, having a maximum duration of ten days.
+The vessel provides efficient 24-hour operational capacity, with up to sixteen personnel onboard, having a maximum duration of ten days, depending on capacity.
 The accommodation is arranged into four en-suite twin cabins on the main deck and four twin cabins on the lower deck, two in each hull, with shared bathroom facilities.
-All accommodation areas within the vessel are air-conditioned with the bridge and survey laboratories benefitting from a dedicated cooling plant due to the large amount of window area.
-The vessel is fitted with a comprehensive range of safety, life-saving and communications equipment that surpass the requirements of current legislation.
+All accommodation areas within the vessel are air-conditioned, with the bridge and survey laboratories benefitting from a dedicated cooling plant, due to the large amount of window area.
+The vessel is fitted with a comprehensive range of SOLAS and communications equipment that surpass the requirements of current legislation.
 This includes items such as GMDSS VHF radio, MF/HF radio, SAT C GMDSS comms, satellite broadband and satellite TV.

-The vessel’s bridge is equipped to an exceptionally high standard with the very latest in navigation electronics, including a bespoke dynamic positioning system (DP1) certified by BV (AM/AT Standard).
-Motion referencing for both survey and DP operations is provided by a pair of iXBlue high precision motion reference units (MRU).
-The very latest iXBlue HYDRINS inertial navigation system provides primary data for the survey sensors and a 4th generation Octans fibre optic gyro and MRU provides primary data to the DP processor.
-Both units act as secondary output / backup to each other and each carries IMO wheelmark approval.
+The vessel’s bridge is equipped to an exceptionally high standard with the very latest in navigation electronics, including a bespoke dynamic positioning system (DP Capable) certified by BV (AM/AT Standard).
+Motion referencing is provided by a pair of iXBlue high precision motion reference units (MRU).
+The very latest iXBlue QUADRANS VRU provides primary data for the DP console, whilst two independent HYDRINS Inertial Navigation Systems (INS) provide precise positioning and attitude data to the survey console and as a secondary feed to the DP system.
+Both units act as secondary output / backup to each other and each carries IMO Wheelmark certification.